zzakiullah/mathcraft/README.md

 # Mathcraft

-An interactive math sandbox.
-Takes inspiration from Desmos and Notion.
+An interactive math sandbox inspired by Desmos, Notion, and Jupyter Notebook.

 This template should help get you started developing with Vue 3 in Vite.